mini-M-py/Note/Note/os/system_calls.md

 The fact it is a function call but hidden inside that is famous trap instructions.
 When we call any system calls like open() we are calling C library function which agree upon calling convention with kernel.\
-Of courese it is not allowed to user mode processes directly jumped to the address of the system calls and execute it like other funciton call.
+Of course it is not allowed to user mode processes directly jumped to the address of the system calls and execute it like other function call.
 There is something call trap which is invoke the CPU to go into kernel mode.
-*Hey go to the kernel mode and handel this.* The user code only responsible to put syscall number to the desire resgister or stack.
-Then system examine the number and look up to the trap table and jump to the coressponding address to handel system calls
+*Hey go to the kernel mode and handle this.* The user code only responsible to put syscall number to the desire register or stack.
+Then system examine the number and look up to the trap table and jump to the corresponding address to handle system calls

 > **Trap Table**: The system keeps table in memory at the boot time which has